 The Mockup Stage (Up to 6 weeks)

 The mockup stage includes how your website and its pages will look across different devices.
 They may show you sample websites that could look the same as the outcome of your website.
 In this stage, your web designer may also show you different website layout themes that you can select from.

-This includes the font style, colour schemes, arrangements, and so on.
-This stage can take several weeks, depending on how big your website is, eespecially if you want to design every part of your website down to the minute details.
+This includes the font style, color schemes, arrangements, and so on.
+This stage can take several weeks, depending on how big your website is, especially if you want to design every part of your website down to minute details.

 The Site Development Stage (Up to 3 weeks or more)